Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: Introduction

 There is a vast literature on the formulation of various aspects of micromagnetism coupled to mechanical deformation, and it is beyond the scope of this paper to review it; we provide a limited review in the Appendix \ref{app:lit_rev}.
 Our aim in this contribution is to shed light on the two main goals elaborated above, with the hope that doing so illustrates one systematic way for deriving the continuum mechanics of polar materials, along with making a very direct analogy with the mechanics of liquid crystals.

 An outline of the paper is as follows: Sec.~\ref{sec:notation} lists the primary notation employed.
 The theory is developed Sec.~\ref{sec:theory}.
 In Sec.~\ref{sec:add_rot_inertia} a power-less rotational inertia contribution is considered in continuum mechanics, retaining the classical definition of the kinetic energy density.
 Its implications are considered in the contexts of providing a plausible model for the Einstein-de Haas and Barnett effects within continuum mechanics, as well as one for hard magnetic soft materials viewed as a constrained polar material.
+Sec.~\ref{sec:dual} contains some observations on treating the Second Law as a field equation and a solution/approximation scheme for the proposed models.
 Appendix \ref{app:lit_rev} contains a limited review of some of the literature related to our work.